isaac-weaver-kr/node-api-boilerplate/README.md

 Boilerplate setup for an api service using Node &amp; ExpressJS

 # Installation
-Run `yarn`
-Ensure you have nodemon installed globally
+Run `yarn` & ensure you have nodemon installed globally

 # Running
 Run `yarn run dev` - for nodemon to watch and create a live reload when working </br>